Rencontres du Film Court Madagasikara: History

 The Festival was founded in 2006 by Laza, a Malagasy filmmaker and producer, and is organised by L'Association Rencontres du Film Court, the Institut Français de Madagascar, and Rozifilms.
 It is held annually in Antananarivo, the capital of Madagascar.
 Since 2017, RFC On Tour was added to share Malagasy films around Madagascar and to stimulate screenwriters, filmmakers, and producers.

 In 2013 the festival welcomed around 12,000 visitors.
 During the 13th edition of RFC in 2018 around 25,000 visitors have been counted.

 Scope and venues

-The main focus of the festival is, apart from offering free film screenings to the public, to serve as a informal film school and to provide cinematographic expertise.
+The main focus of the festival is, apart from offering free film screenings to the public, to serve as an informal film school and to provide cinematographic expertise.
 Every year several meetings and workshops accompany the screenings.
 As there is no dedicated cinema in Madagascar, RFC's main screening venue is the building of the Institut Français de Madagascar (IFM) in Analakely, Antananarivo.
 Additional screenings are held in the open air or at IKMalagasy, the Centre Culturel Malagasy (Ivon-toeran'ny Kolontsaina Malagasy, IKM) at Antsahavola, Antana(narivo) and KUDéTA Urban Club, also Antananarivo.